Amollo1/NorthPeak-Retail-Profitability/README.md

 # NorthPeak Retail — Profitability Decline Analysis

-**An end-to-end Business Analyst / Data Analyst portfolio project diagnosing why a retailer's profit margin declined from ~19% to ~12.5% despite 22% sales growth — and quantifying exactly what to do about it.**
+**An end-to-end Business Analyst / Data Analyst portfolio project diagnosing why a retailer's profit margin declined from ~19% to ~12.5% despite 22% sales growth, and quantifying exactly what to do about it.**

 ---